dannyruffolo/QT9_QMS_File_Sorter/README.md

 4. After the installation is complete, click "Finish" and the setup wizard will appear.
 5. Click on "Run App on Startup".

-*The QT9 QMS File Sorter has now been installed and will run in the background, automatically starting each time the computer is turned on.*
+*The File Sorter Tool has now been installed and will run in the background, automatically starting each time the computer is turned on.*